 A Billion Ways to Die

-Arthur Cathcart and Natsumi Fitzgerald wanted to believe they were free of the nearly invisible, malignant forces they had pursued, and been pursued by, across continents and oceans.
-The slightly brain-damaged, tech freak researcher and the black-jack dealing psychologist had convinced themselves that life aboard a sail boat in the Caribbean, incognito and in love, could be a lasting refuge.
+They wanted to believe they were free of the nearly invisible, malignant forces they had pursued, and been pursued by, across continents and oceans.
+The slightly brain-damaged, tech freak researcher and the black-jack dealing psychologist had convinced themselves that life in the Caribbean, incognito and in love, could be a lasting refuge.

 The death of that illusion was as brutal as it was abrupt.
 Even people who knew how to dodge ruthless outlaws and relentless law enforcement learned there were powers from which no one could ever hide.

-Wiser, stronger and more experienced than they ever imagined they’d be in the art of clandestine combat, Arthur and Natsumi understand what makes you strong can also get you killed in a hurry.
+Wiser, stronger and more experienced than ever, Arthur and Natsumi understand what makes you strong can also get you killed.
 That the reserves of resilience and determination aren’t limitless, that the power of intellect and craft dwindles in the face of a pitiless and resolute foe.

 That there are a billion ways to die, but only one way to live.